Home

 Maryland State Slogans

-Whereas the Maryland state motto intends to describe the character of Maryland, Maryland state slogans focus especially on attracting tourists, and as you will see, some are more official looking in character than others:
+Whereas the Maryland motto intends to describe the character of Maryland, Maryland state slogans focus especially on attracting tourists, and as you will see, some are more official looking in character than others:

 "Seize the Day Off"